ml-archive/nodes-php-nemid/README.md

   - Checking the returned signature and the certificate chain
   - Matching PID to CPR

-### This is a rewrite of an original library for an older version of the applet in java
-### Original library can be found: https://code.google.com/p/nemid-php/
+This is a rewrite of an original library for an older version of the applet in java Original library can be found: https://code.google.com/p/nemid-php/

 # Installation

 So you got your p12 certificate now generate pem files, use following commands:

-###publicCertificate:
+#####publicCertificate:
-`openssl pkcs12 -in path.p12 -out newfile.crt.pem -clcerts -nokeys`
+`openssl pkcs12 -in path.p12 -out certificate.pem -clcerts -nokeys`

-###privateKey & privateKeyPassword
+#####privateKey & privateKeyPassword
-`openssl pkcs12 -in cert.p12 -clcerts -out cert.pem`
+`openssl pkcs12 -in path.p12 -clcerts -out privateKey.pem`

-###certifateAndPrivateKey & password (For PID/CPR match)
+#####certifateAndPrivateKey & password (For PID/CPR match)
-`openssl pkcs12 -in path.p12 -out newfile.key.pem -nocerts -nodes`
+`openssl pkcs12 -in path.p12 -out certicateAndPrivateKey.pem -nocerts -nodes`

 Now you have all the certificates needed

-### Copy the config file to htdocs and fill settings
+##### Copy the config file to htdocs and fill settings

+Enjoy